Mark Shaw (singer)

 Mark Shaw (born Mark Robert Tiplady on 10 June 1961 in Chesterfield, Derbyshire, England) is an English singer and songwriter who formed the 1980s rock band Then Jerico, which he continues to front.
-Their last studio album was 1998's Orgasmaphobia.

 Music career

 After the original Then Jerico line-up split in early 1990, Shaw went solo releasing his only studio album, Almost for EMI in 1991.

 A live album, Alive & Exposed, recorded in the summer of 1992 at The Grand Theatre, Clapham, London was released by Murder Records in 2000 under the 'Mark Shaw Etc., Then Jerico' banner featuring new song "Step into the Light".

 On 12 December 2012, via the official Then Jerico website, Shaw announced details of a 2013 "Reprise" tour consisting of 13 dates around the United Kingdom, culminating in a show at the Clapham Grand in London.
-The tour commenced on 7 May 2013, featuring the original line-up of the band, made up of Mark Shaw, guitarists Rob Downes and Scott Taylor, bass player Jasper Stainthorpe and drummer Steve Wren.

-Shaw continues to tour with a new line-up of Then Jerico.
+Shaw later toured with a new line-up of Then Jerico.
 A number of acoustic shows were scheduled to take place in 2018.

-In 2022, he was part of Music 4 Ukraine's charity single "Heal This Broken Land".
-This was a version of "Broken Land" by Northern Irish band The Adventures, which also featured Nick Heyward, T’Pau's Carol Decker, The Christians, Nathan Moore of Brother Beyond and Doctor and The Medics.
+In 2022, Shaw was part of Music 4 Ukraine's charity single "Heal This Broken Land".
+This was a version of "Broken Land" by Northern Irish band The Adventures, which also featured other artists including Nick Heyward, Carol Decker, The Christians and Nathan Moore of Brother Beyond.